-Annual Security Report: The Annual Security report is published electronically by the Vice President of Student Services for the benefit of the student body, faculty, staff, and the general public.
+Annual Security Report: The Annual Security report is disseminated to the college community and potential students and employees.
 The report is a combination of the Annual Security Report and the Annual Fire Safety Report as required by the Higher Education Reauthorization Act and the Cleary Act.
-The report safety-and security-related policy statements and crime statistics.
-The report is published annually in October to all students and employees.
+The report is published annually in September to all students and employees.